 Summer History Walks

-At the recent AGM, members were offered a questionnaire, to fill in, to give their views on the Society’s activities.
+At the April AGM, members were offered a questionnaire, to fill in, to give their views on the Society’s activities.
 One request that arose from this exercise was for a series of summer local history walks.
-In response, three walks have been organised for summer 2016.
-The first took place on 16th May, led by Judith Wilshaw, the second on Monday 20th June Neil Mullineux.
+In response, four walks have been organised for summer 2016.

 Lancashire Mills to Close?
 This summer may be your last opportunity to visit Helmshore & Queen Street Mills.
 These historic Lancashire textile sites are threatened with closure in September 2016.
 Details on this pdf